 As we all know, with each new generation comes a different mindset, behaviors, and attitudes.
 For those in the role of marketer, it’s important to keep these differences in mind when trying to reach our intended audience.
 If you’re trying to advertise a product or service to Generation X, the strategies should look completely different when trying to advertise the same product or service to Generation Z.

 Marketing to Gen Z is unique in the way they find ads and connect with messaging.
-Here’s how you can reach the Gen Z audience through five key marketing strategies:
+Here’s how you can reach the Gen Z audience through key marketing strategies:

-The best performing content on any social media platform is video.
+The best-performing content on any social media platform is video.
 Visual content is easier for all audiences to digest, but Gen Z is more likely to watch a video than to read a post or article.
-According to Think With Google, surveys show that a majority of teenagers and young adults turn to YouTube videos to expand their knowledge on a subject, learn a new life skill, as well as for entertainment.
+According to Think With Google, surveys show that a majority of teenagers and young adults turn to YouTube videos to expand their knowledge on a subject, or learn a new life skill, as well as for entertainment.

 As mentioned earlier, Gen Z expects brands to engage with their customers.
 Brands that acknowledge and reply to Twitter and Instagram mentions from customers perform best with this generation.
 This level of engagement and customer service is essential to Gen Z determining the authenticity of a brand and building brand trust.

 One trait Gen Z (and Millenials) is known for is favoring experiences or making memories rather than owning material goods.
 For brands who are selling material goods, your strategy should make owning the product seem like an experience.
-For example, clothing brands like Chanel and stores like Bloomingdale’s are creating pop-up shops based out of trucks and vans, putting a spin on the food truck trend.
+For example, clothing brands like Chanel and stores like Bloomingdale’s are creating pop-up shops based on trucks and vans, putting a spin on the food truck trend.

 To get started on your Gen Z marketing campaign, download our free guide to planning an inbound marketing strategy.